svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings3.md

 - `;cd my/project/path/` to change the directory
 - and `]activate .` to activate my project-specific environment

 Why did I write the two commands and not `activate` with a specific path?
-I often want to load scripts or data from the same folder and use relative addressess (eg, `data_raw/file.csv`), which is why I change the working directory first.
+I often want to load scripts or data from the same folder and use relative addresses (eg, `data_raw/file.csv`), which is why I change the working directory first.

 ## Autocompletion, Navigation, and ans
 Keep pressing TAB.
 All relevant packages, variables, functions, etc. are preloaded, so you can save yourself a lot of typing.